jetspiking/Roblocks/README.md

 [![License](https://img.shields.io/github/license/jetspiking/Roblocks.svg)]()
 [![Stars](https://img.shields.io/github/stars/jetspiking/Roblocks.svg)]()

-By participating in the Balena-IoT challenge I hope to create some interest in this project.
-I think Roblocks is especially suitable for IoT-purposes.
-Do not hesitate to open an issue on how to implement support for your use-case, I think a lot of cool projects can be supported and made more accessible by using this application.
-Using a robot is not a requirement :-)

 <img src="https://raw.githubusercontent.com/jetspiking/Roblocks/main/Images/SplashscreenNew.png" width="1000">

 _Accessible GUI-driven programming for your product_

 # Description
 Roblocks aims to be an accessible Graphical Programming Tool which enables programming for everyone.
 By configuring an outgoing JSON-protocol and recognizing this, you can link the Roblocks-GUI to your robot or product.
 This enables other people to control your product, while hiding your back-end and complicated code.
 This makes the product an option for expositions and educational purposes (to let people create programs in a more accessible way).
 Roblocks is especially suitable for IoT-projects and robotics, since custom JSON-messages can be used to execute your desired action(s).

+## Latest Update
+By participating in the Balena-IoT challenge I hope to create some interest in this project.
+I think Roblocks is especially suitable for IoT-purposes.
+Do not hesitate to open an issue on how to implement support for your use-case, I think a lot of cool projects can be supported and made more accessible by using this application.
+Using a robot is not a requirement :-)

 # Overview